Welcome to pie plus, our magazine with extra learning worksheets - updated weekly

 Competition time

-Michael from England was the lucky winner of last month's competition.
-He correctly said that the answer was b) when he was a boy.
+Tomas from the Czech Republic was the lucky winner of last month's competition.
+He correctly said that the answer was c) names of trees.

 For this month's quiz just answer this question:

-What is the first lucky symbol we talk about?
-Is it a) a horseshoe, b) a clover, or c) a penny?
-The answer is in this beginners' video: Good luck!
+What is the first surprising work animal Jackie talks about?
+Is it a) dolphins, b) rats, or c) sheep?
+The answer is in this level 1 podcast and video: Working animals

 Write your answer on our Contact us page.
 Remember to tell us your name and where you are from.
 One winner gets free pie membership for 3 months.
 Good luck!
 Answers by the end of the month.